 4 The Critics

-In the article in the Post-Gazette, it was commented by the director of WMOAA, Judith O’Toole, that the complete infrastructure of the museums, dealership along the east coast branded the Hudson River, a national school.
+In the Post-Gazette article, it was commented by the director of WMOAA, Judith O’Toole, that the complete infrastructure of the museums, dealership along the east coast branded the Hudson River, a national school.
 (In comparison, the first art museum in Pittsburgh was established from the first Carnegie International in 1896.)
 It is true that artists probably could achieve their fame easier or higher in big east coast cities.
 However, I disagree that Scalp Level would be raised to a national level even if those painters had been painting there.

 Cole, Durand and other painters are the first American painters who brought the American wildness into the view of the public.
 Even though their subject matters are limited to the scenes along the Hudson, the grandeur of the scenery, the optimism that is shone through the canvas carries a national appealing and pride at its time.
 Their paintings, almost universally painted in panorama, sent an unquestionable message that God has blessed the country with unrivaled beauty and abundant resources.
 Thus, Hudson River School, with a mission of edifying the public and elevating the status of the homeland, were boasted and praised not only for their exceptional techniques, but also their moral discourse offered silently yet unequivocally.